Laylo309/to-do-list/README.md

 # TODO list

-> This repository is about an example of how to build your own JavaScript application using Local Storage to save data in your browser.
+> This repository is about an example of how to build your own JavaScript application using Webpack environment.

 ## Live Demo